-This Guide has been published by the Open Society Institute (OSI) to encourage and assist planners, developers, and potential publishers of new Open Access journals in any field of science and scholarship.
-It provides a good starting point for those contemplating the launch of a new journal based upon an Open Access business model that provides free availability of research papers.
-For those who are already in the process of launching an Open Access journal, this Guide provides resources to help ensure that your planning is complete.
+This Guide has been published by the Open Society Institute (OSI) to encourage and assist the publisher of an existing subscription-based journal, in any field of science and scholarship, convert the journal to an online Open Access model that provides for free availability of research papers.
+It provides a good starting point for those contemplating the transformation of an established journal to Open Access.
+Additionally, publishers of existing Open Access journals that may be operating without a formal business plan can use this Guide to identify business models to ensure their journal's long-term economic sustainability.

 While other business planning aids are readily available (for example, see Appendix III-B. Web Resources for Journal Publishers), this is the first guide to business planning specifically for Open Access journals.
-The focus here is on how to plan for the launch, ongoing operation, and long-term sustainability of a new scholarly journal under a business model that provides for free access on an ongoing basis.
+The focus here is on how to plan for converting an existing fee-based scholarly journal to a business model that sustains free access to the research material on an ongoing basis.
 Typically, Open Access alternatives to subscription-based journals are published by educational and nonprofit entities such as universities, libraries, learned and professional societies, consortia and associations, and independent nonprofit corporations.
 Increasingly, however, for-profit publishers are recognizing the potential role of integrating Open Access models into their businesses, and this Guide may serve their interests as well.
 Additionally, it may also be useful to potential grantors or other financial supporters when evaluating proposals or grant requests and business plans for Open Access initiatives.